 And I thought this book review would be about that predictability.

 But as it turned out, I wasn’t reading this thriller for the ending.
 I was reading it because of the way Ware’s character describes her evening dress: “There was a little spritz of sequined leaves across the right shoulder because you didn’t seem to be able to get away with none.
 Apparently the majority of ball gowns were designed by five-year-old girls armed with glitter guns, but at least this one didn’t look entirely like an explosion in a Barbie Factory.”

 And her observations on the other passengers.
 First the men: “There was a little knot in the far corner who looked like they could survive for several weeks off their fat reserves, if we were ever shipwrecked.”

 Then the women: “They all had that lean, polished look that spoke of hot Bikram yoga and a macrobiotic diet, and they didn’t look like they’d survive long if the ship went down.
 Maybe they could eat one of the men.”

 See, this is how readers get sucked in.
 They taste this kind of writing and then when the scary parts come, they can’t put the book down.
 It’s like a steadily increasing dose of pepper in an otherwise totally delicious cake.
 You keep taking one more bite for the flavor and ignoring the heat until your tongue is on fire.

 Rose Grey has written three romance novels and is hard at work on a fourth.
+A book review occurs every week or so.
 If you liked this post, come visit the rest of the blog at www.rosegreybooks.com.
 Hot Pursuit and Not As Advertised are available as ebooks and as paperbacks online.